 “Year of the Snake”

-“Year of the Snake” is another DLC that continues Wei’s story post-main game.
-This DLC focuses on Wei’s return to the police force and his efforts to thwart a terrorist plot.
+“Year of the Snake” is yet another downloadable content that keeps on telling Wei’s story after the finale of the main game.
+The tale of this DLC revolves around Wei’s comeback to the police department and his attempts at the defusing of a terrorist’s plot.

 “Bomb Squad”